AlgoMaster Logo

 SSE vs Long Polling

-Long polling creates a new HTTP request for each update.
+Long polling creates a new HTTP request after each response.
 SSE streams multiple updates over a single connection.
-This makes SSE more efficient for high-frequency updates and eliminates the gap between responses where messages could be missed.
+This makes SSE more efficient for frequent server-to-client updates and reduces the gap between responses where messages can be missed unless you use cursors.

-If the client rarely needs to send data, or when it does a simple HTTP POST suffices, SSE gives you real-time push with less complexity than WebSockets.
+If the client rarely needs to send data, or when a normal HTTP POST is enough, SSE gives you server push with less operational complexity than WebSockets.
 Many teams default to WebSockets when SSE would serve them better.

 Approach 4: WebSockets

-WebSockets are the most powerful option.
-They provide true bidirectional communication where both client and server can send messages at any time over a single persistent connection.
+WebSockets provide bidirectional communication where both client and server can send messages over a single persistent connection.

 How It Works